Treatments: OCD, Anxiety, and Other Disorders

-- OCD – Excessive thoughts (obsessions) that lead to repetitive behaviors (compulsions).
-Consequently, an individual’s quality of life if negatively effected.
+- Obsessive-Compulsive Disorder (OCD).
+OCD is characterized by excessive thoughts (obsessions) that lead to repetitive behaviors (compulsions), negatively affecting an individual’s quality of life.

 - Hoarding Disorder.
-Hoarding is generally indicated if an individual has had a long-term problem with getting rid of possessions.
-The individual will not consider the actual value or usefulness.
-As a result, hoarding creates an accumulation that interferes with normal and common or shared living areas.
+Hoarding is generally indicated if an individual has had a long-term problem with getting rid of possessions, without regard to the actual value or usefulness of the possessions.
+As a result, hoarding leads to an accumulation of items that interferes with everyday life and living areas.

 - Trichotillomania.
-A compulsive desire to pull out one’s hair.
-Hence, the person pulling has a sense of a loss of control.
-Therefore, can suffer significant negative emotions directed toward themselves.
+A compulsive desire to pull out one’s hair, associated with a sense of loss of control.
+People experiencing trichotillomania can suffer from significant negative emotions directed toward themselves.

-- Generalized Anxiety Disorder.
-Generalized Anxiety Disorder (GAD) is diagnosed when a person suffers excessive anxiety and worry that fuels apprehensive and negative expectations.
+- Generalized Anxiety Disorder (GAD).
+Generalized anxiety disorder is diagnosed when a person suffers from excessive anxiety and worry that fuels apprehensive and negative expectations.

-- PSTD (Post Traumatic Stress Disorder).
-PTSD can occur as a result having had exposure to an actual or threatened death, serious injury, or sexual violence.
+- Post Traumatic Stress Disorder (PTSD).
+PTSD can result from traumatic experiences, such exposure to an actual or threatened death, serious injury, or sexual violence, among other experiences.

 - Specific Phobia.
-An individual who suffers with specific phobia will become very fearful or anxious about a specific object or situation.
-For example, fear of flying, heights, animals, shots or blood.
+An individual who suffers from a specific phobia will become very fearful or anxious about a particular object or situation.
+For example, fear of flying, heights, animals, needles, or blood.

-- Social Anxiety Disorder.
-Social anxiety disorder sufferers experience significant fear and anxiety in social situations because they may be scrutinized or negatively evaluated by others.
+- Social Anxiety Disorder (SAD, social phobia).
+Those suffering from social anxiety disorder experience significant fear and anxiety in social situations where they may be scrutinized or negatively evaluated by others.

-- Panic Disorder – Panic disorder is characterized by sudden attacks of fear or panic.
-Generally, attacks happen frequently and are debilitating.
+- Panic Disorder.
+Panic disorder is characterized by sudden attacks of fear or panic; generally, these panic attacks are frequently and debilitating.

 - Major Depressive Disorder.
-Persistent feelings of sadness that interfere with an individual’s ability to work, sleep, study, eat and enjoy life.
+Persistent feelings of sadness (depression) that interfere with an individual’s ability to work, sleep, study, eat, and enjoy life.